Md Ismail Hossain

-Md Ismail Hossain was a police officer who served as the 14th Inspector General of Police of Bangladesh Police during 1997–1998.
+Md.
+Ismail Hossain was a police officer who served as the inspector general of police of Bangladesh Police during 1997–1998.
 He was born at Fulbaria, a village of Sarishabari Upazila in Jamalpur District.

 Early life and education

-Hossain grew up in the Jamalpur district in Bangladesh where he attended Bhatura High School.
+Hossain grew up in the Jamalpur district in Bangladesh, where he attended Bhatura High School.

 Career

-Hossain joined Pakistan Police Service in 1966 as Assistant Superintendent of Police.
+Hossain joined the Pakistan Police Service in 1966 as an assistant superintendent of police.

-Hossain served as the Inspector General of Bangladesh Police from 16 November 1997 to 27 September 1998.
-He was the first IGP from the Greater Mymensingh Area.
+Hossain served as the inspector general of police from 16 November 1997 to 27 September 1998.
+He was the first IGP from the greater Mymensingh Area.

 Death

 Hossain died on 27 October 2016 in Apollo Hospital Dhaka.